Surgical Residency Program

 Boston is also centrally located to major destinations in the Northeast.
 New York is just four hours away by bus.
 Train lines such as Amtrak and the MBTA local commuter rail make traveling in New England and along the coast easy.
 We are in close proximity to Cape Cod, Martha's Vineyard and other major travel destinations.
 International flights are also available out of Boston's Logan International Airport, approximately a 15-minute cab ride away from the hospital.

-- Vacation: Residents are provided four week-long blocks of vacation during the first year of residency and four weeks per year in the subsequent four years.
+Residents are provided four week-long blocks of vacation during the first year of residency, followed by four weeks per year in the subsequent four years.
 Residents in years two through five, can take two two-week vacation blocks or an entire month.
-The program strives to accommodate the vacation requests of each resident
+The program strives to accommodate the vacation requests of each resident.

-- Parking: Subsidized parking is available to house officers in the hospital's parking garages
+Subsidized parking is available to house officers in the hospital's parking garages.

 Research Opportunities for Residents